sally-bruen/Final-Year-Project/README.md

 This folder has all the files used for my final year project.

+At the moment, they have to be run directly in the IDE because that's the fastest way for me to work on them.

 Each file begins with a number corresponding to what the program is aiming to do.

 1 is for the program calculating the basic text statistics.
 The path to the vert folder and the output file path will need to be changed.